BBC unions set strike dates over pension changes

 Earlier this month, it was announced that BBC staff members had voted in favour of strike action in response to these plans.

 Bectu and the National Union of Journalists said more than 90% of members had voted for a walkout.
-But the unions postponed the decision on whether to strike for two weeks while it discussed alternative proposals with the BBC.'No panacea'
+But the unions postponed the decision on whether to strike for two weeks while it discussed alternative proposals with the BBC.

 The fresh plans, which BBC director general Mark Thompson set out in an e-mail to staff on Monday, suggest adding an extra option of a pension based on a career average of salary.